Video overview of setting up your Portfolio site

 Adding posts to the featured slider

 The featured slider appears on the Homepage.
-Scroll down to “Setting up your Homepage” for more info.
+Scroll up to “Setting up your Homepage” for more info.

 To make a post “featured”, follow these steps:

 - On your admin dashboard, go to Posts → All Posts;